matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ### Unstable Profile Fields

-The current Matrix specification technically already allows extra custom fields to be published in a user's profile, however as this proposal introduces additional requirements and allows custom user-defined fields, an unstable prefix should be used on these fields until this proposal has entered the API as stable:
+The current Matrix specification technically already allows extra custom fields to be published in a user's profile.
+However, as this proposal introduces additional requirements and allows custom user-defined fields, an unstable prefix should be used on these fields until this proposal has entered the API as stable: